-- Plant Aliens: The animated series episode "Tomato Invasion from Mars" featured some tomatoes planted on Mars in one episode that waged war upon the Earth.
+- Plant Aliens: The animated series episode "Tomato Invasion from Mars" featured some tomatoes planted on Mars that waged war upon the Earth.

 - The Power of Rock: Spoofed in the first film, where the tomatoes are defeated by making them listen to the pop song "Puberty Love".

 - Power Perversion Potential: In "Return of the Killer Tomatoes", once Matt discovers the Tomato Transformation device is capable of transforming tomatoes into people, the movie ends with him using the device to transform a bunch of tomatoes into "the big breasted tomatoes go to the beach and take their tops off".

 - Produce Pelting: Well, of course.
 (To be specific, tomatoes are tossed at the camera during the opening credits.)